| The Brechner ReportVolume 19, Number 12

 that tightened restrictions on permitted locations of newspaper boxes located on public

+property.
 The law, which the city said was needed to increase sidewalk safety and enhance

 aesthetics, says news racks cannot sit within five feet of any driveway or within two feet